brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 configuration options, and click the gray "Next: Configure Security Group button".
-On the next page, click the "Select an existing security group" radio button, click the checkbox next to the Security Group you created earlier ("ssh-and-http-from-anywhere"), and click the blue "Review"
+On the next page, click the "Select an existing security group" radio button, click the checkbox next to the Security Group you created earlier (`ssh-and-http-from-anywhere`), and click the blue "Review"
 button:

 {% include figure.html path="blog/aws-docker/launch-config-security-group.png" caption="Use the Security Group you created earlier" link_to_full_size_image=true %}